Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Quantum Circuits

 The goal of this section is to upload (an approximation of) the payoff function $h:\R^d \to \R$ given in \eqref{eqn: CPWA payoff} to a quantum circuit.
 To that end, let $K \in \N$ be the number of component functions of the payoff function $h$ given in \eqref{eqn: CPWA payoff}, and for $k=1,\ldots,K$, let $h_k: [0,M]^d \to \R$ be (up to the sign) the corresponding $k$-th component of $h$ given by

 where $\bm{a}_{k,l}\in \R^d$, $b_{k,l} \in \R$ for $l = 1,\ldots,I_k$.
 The parameters $(\bm{a}_{k,l}, b_{k,l})$ are approximated by the two's complement method with binary strings of a suitable length.
 These binary strings are loaded on a qubit register using quantum circuits with $X$-gates, see Lemma \ref{lemma: quantum affine sum}.
-Using the arithmetic quantum circuits in the Section \ref{section: quantum arithmetic circuits}, we construct a quantum circuit which computes the two's complement-discretized version of the payoff function $h_k(x)$.
+Using the arithmetic quantum circuits that we have constructed in the Section \ref{section: quantum arithmetic circuits}, we construct a quantum circuit which computes the two's complement-discretized version of the payoff function $h_k(x)$.
 The discrete payoff function is then loaded by a controlled $Y$-rotation circuit, see Lemma \ref{lemma: quantum linear rotation} and Proposition \ref{prop: loading payoff circuit}.
+We have also included quantum circuit diagrams in this section for the ease of understanding of the involved quantum circuits.

 \begin{lemma}[Quantum circuit for affine sums] Let $d,n_1,n_2 \in \N$, $m_1,m_2 \in \N_0$.
 Let $n := n_1+n_2$, and $m := m_1 + m_2$.
 Let $a_1,\ldots,a_d,b \in \mathbb{F}_{n_2,m_2}$.
 Then, there is a quantum circuit $\mathcal{Q}_{+}^{d,n,m}$ on $N$ qubits, where